tigitz/php-spellchecker/README.md

 ------
 # About

-PHP-Spellchecker is a spell checker abstraction library for PHP.
-By providing a unified interface for many different spell checkers, you’re able to swap out spell checkers without extensive rewrites.
+PHP-Spellchecker is a spellchecker abstraction library for PHP.
+By providing a unified interface for many different spellcheckers, you’re able to swap out spellcheckers without extensive rewrites.

 Using PHP-Spellchecker can eliminate vendor lock-in, reduce technical debt, and improve the testability of your code.

 # Features

-- 🧐 Supports many popular spell checkers out of the box: [Aspell][aspell], [Hunspell][hunspell], [Ispell][ispell], [PHP Pspell][pspell], [LanguageTools][languagetools] and [MultiSpellchecker][multispellchecker] [(add yours!)][spellchecker_custom]
+- 🧐 Supports many popular spellcheckers out of the box: [Aspell][aspell], [Hunspell][hunspell], [Ispell][ispell], [PHP Pspell][pspell], [LanguageTools][languagetools] and [MultiSpellchecker][multispellchecker] [(add yours!)][spellchecker_custom]
 - 📄 Supports different text sources: file system [file][filesource]/[directory][directory], [string][php-string], and [multi-source][multisource] [(add yours!)][source_custom]
 - 🛠 Supports text processors: [MarkdownRemover][markdownremover] [(add yours!)][textprocessor_custom]
 - 🔁 Supports misspelling handlers: [EchoHandler][echohandler] [(add yours!)][custom_handler]
 - ➰ Makes use of generators to reduce memory footprint
 - ⚖ Flexible and straightforward design
-- 💡 Makes it a breeze to implement your own spell checkers, text processors and misspellings handlers
+- 💡 Makes it a breeze to implement your own spellcheckers, text processors and misspellings handlers
-- 💪 Runs tests against real spell checkers to ensure full compatibility
+- 💪 Runs tests against real spellcheckers to ensure full compatibility

 **PHP-Spellchecker** is a welcoming project for new contributors.